-When you’re done reading, click the ‘Mark as Complete’ button and move on to Step 2.2, where Nuria will tell you more about the topic for this week: the Speaking test.
+When you’re done reading, click the ‘Mark as Complete’ button and move on to the next step, where Nuria will tell you more about the topic for this week: the Speaking test.

 This response is generally satisfactory.
 The writer highlights key points, and makes suitable comparisons.
 However, these points could be developed more fully.
 The writer makes a satisfactory comparison of pasta with potatoes.
 Then the writer gives information about rice.
 However, the writer fails to compare information relating to rice with the other foods.

 In the answer, the writer uses data to support the description of the graph.
 However, the writer’s description is not always accurate.
 The first sentence of the second paragraph is not correct.
 Pasta was not the most widely used food until 1986.
 In addition, the consumption of rice was at its peak at 300gr at the start of the period, 1976.
 It reached its lowest point (not peak) in 2000.

 The answer is organised in a logical way with an introduction, main body and conclusion.
 The second paragraph contains all the main points but some of the sentences are quite long.
 The first sentence of the introductory paragraph would be easier to follow if it was divided into two sentences.
 There are some signal words such as ‘in conclusion’.
 However, there could be more linking words, especially when the writer moves from discussing one food to another.

 The writer has a wide enough knowledge of vocabulary to respond to the task.
 However, at one point the writer does not use his or her own words: the words ‘potatoes, pasta and rice eaten by a European country between 1976 and 2006’ have been taken directly from the question.